top of page

 • Daily Bible reading

 As you read Bible passages, look for God’s attributes.
 I don't mean just the fun ones.
 We love His mercy, love, and grace, but His justice is also good too because it means he doesn't play favorites.
-He is totally fair.
+He is totally fair--all the time.
 What makes Him angry?
 It is important for us to know.
 What does He mean when He talks about being righteous?
 It is difficult to picture a thoroughly righteous person.

 Journaling your reflections can deepen understanding and encourage your heart when it comes to who He is.
 This also relates to His promises.
 It clarifies some of His promises.
 When we understand who He is, we often understand His promises more clearly.